ankitajaiwar/ankitajaiwar/README.md

 <b>3.
 [End to End Text Summarization (NLP)](https://github.com/ankitajaiwar/Text-summarizer) </b>

-   End-to-End Text Summarization in Natural Language Processing (NLP) refers to the process of automatically generating concise and coherent summaries from longer text documents or articles. the advanced abstractive text summarization model PEGASUS from the Hugging Face library has been utilized.
+   End-to-End Text Summarization in Natural Language Processing (NLP) refers to the process of automatically generating concise and coherent summaries from longer text documents or articles.
+The advanced abstractive text summarization model PEGASUS from the Hugging Face library has been utilized.

-<b>4.
-End-to-End Cell Segmentation Using Yolo V8

-<b>5.
-AWS Sagemaker example</b>

-<b>6.
-Audio Classification Project

-<b>7.
-Langchain - Celebrity Search Project </b>

 ## Tech Stack